jbcodeforce/jbcodeforce.github.io/docs/about.md

 Furthermore, I have contributed to the definition of the next generation of several middleware products, showcasing my ability to drive innovation.
 I have led the development of IBM reference architectures for event-driven solution, Cognitive, and Data and AI.

-My main roles are:
+### How I can help

-* Leading customers to develop intelligent automation solutions using Machine Learning, LLM, symbolic AI, deployable on hybrid cloud.
+Here is a summary of how I can help your organization:

-*  Helping strategic customers to adopt the cloud and deploy their own software as a service.
+* **Leading Intelligent Automation Solutions**: I specialize in guiding customers towards developing cutting-edge automation solutions by leveraging machine learning, LLM, expert systems, and agents.
+My expertise lies in creating deployable solutions in hybrid cloud environments (AWS and on-premises or kubernetes deployment).

-* Leading incremental architecture workshops and prototyping solution based on business requirements to proof the business value in the form of minimum viable products.
+* **Enabling Cloud Adoption**: I have a proven track record of assisting strategic customers in embracing cloud technologies and deploying their own software as a service (SaaS) solutions.
+I can provide valuable insights and guidance to help organization leverage the power of the cloud effectively.

-* Supporting customers in long term, deep, technical relationships with senior technical architects.
+* **Architectural Workshops and Prototyping:** By leading architecture workshops, I ensure that solutions are aligned with business requirements and demonstrate their business value through the creation of minimum viable products (MVPs).
+This approach allows for rapid validation and helps in making informed project decisions.

-* Mentoring developers, consultants and technical sellers.
+* **Event Storming and Domain-Driven Design**: I excel in facilitating workshops focused on event storming and domain-driven design, which enable the identification of key business domains, bounded context and microservices.
+These workshops foster collaboration and innovation within teams.

-* Capturing and sharing best-practices and tribal knowledge, so team members can learn quickly and be more productive.
+* **Technical Relationships and Mentoring:** I have extensive experience in building and nurturing long-term, deep technical relationships with C level audience.
+Furthermore, I enjoy mentoring developers, consultants, and technical sellers, empowering them to enhance their skills and excel in their roles.

-* Authoring, presenting and contributing to customer-facing publications for conferences.
+* **Knowledge Sharing and Best Practices:** I strongly believe in capturing and sharing best practices and tribal knowledge within teams.
+By doing so, I actively contribute to the accelerated learning and increased productivity of team members.

-* Acting as a technical liaison between customers and services teams to help evolve the different company products.
+* **Customer-Facing Publications:** I have a passion for authoring, presenting, and contributing to customer-facing publications, particularly for conferences.
+This allows me to share insights, experiences, and innovative solutions with a broader audience.

 As a [technical expert](./skills.md), I sell, create, and lead First of a Kind cloud projects and resolve customers’ critical issues.
 I harvest architecture, best practices, and lessons learned from customer's experiences.